 1. We often think correlation is the same as causality

-Looking back at my eight years as a full-time blogger, I can say that I have succeeded because of my passion, consistency, and my simple and concise writing style.
+Looking back at my almost nine years as a full-time blogger, I can say that I have succeeded because of my passion, consistency, and my simple and concise writing style.

 Also, looking back, I can tell you that I’ve failed because I didn’t care much for headlines, introductions, or properly building relationships with my readers.

 But, you see, while looking in the rearview mirror does offer us a much clearer vision of what happened, it’s still subject to a number of cognitive biases.
 The hindsight bias makes me think that, yeah, it was so obvious all along, when, in fact, I had no idea what I was doing.

 The advice I give, the advice anyone gives, is flavored by the so-called confirmation bias.

 Even when writing about our firsthand experiences, we tend to gravitate towards an often irrational explanation of what happened and why.

 And, in order to provide value to our readers, we often deliberately neglect the importance of luck, or being part of the first wave on a platform, or just knowing the right people who can help you build an audience.

 For instance, one of my first articles ever, way back in June 2012, went viral because one person decided to share it with their Twitter following of over half a million people.